gSchool/angular-11-curriculum/05-project-4/09-checkpoint.md

 * title: T-MOBILE p4 : deployed repos

 ##### !question
-## URLs of your deployed repos in Conducktor
+## URLs of your deployed repos, using the same format as above
 URLs of your deployed repos
 ##### !end-question